sambev/ircbot/README.md

 IRC bot in Twisted

 See requirements.txt for... the requirements.
 The easiest way to install them is with pip.
 Built using python 2.7.3.

+Setup instructions;
+1. Install dependencies with `pip install -r requirements.txt`
+2. create a config.cfg file for your wolfram keys
+3. create a files directory with messages.json and user_info.json inside of it.

+If you don't have pip use easy install or apt-get to get it

 ### Ubuntu/Debian Installation: